ionic-team/ionic-docs/static/usage/v8/theming/class-dark-mode/vue/example_vue.md

       IonToolbar,
     },
     setup() {
-      const themeToggle = ref(false);
+      const paletteToggle = ref(false);

       // Use matchMedia to check the user preference const prefersDark = window.matchMedia('(prefers-color-scheme: dark)');

-      // Add or remove the "ion-theme-dark" class on the html element const toggleDarkTheme = (shouldAdd) => {
+      // Add or remove the "ion-palette-dark" class on the html element const toggleDarkPalette = (shouldAdd) => {
-        document.documentElement.classList.toggle('ion-theme-dark', shouldAdd);
+        document.documentElement.classList.toggle('ion-palette-dark', shouldAdd);
       };

-      // Check/uncheck the toggle and update the theme based on isDark const initializeDarkTheme = (isDark) => {
+      // Check/uncheck the toggle and update the palette based on isDark const initializeDarkPalette = (isDark) => {
-        themeToggle.value = isDark;
+        paletteToggle.value = isDark;
-        toggleDarkTheme(isDark);
+        toggleDarkPalette(isDark);
       };

-      // Initialize the dark theme based on the initial
+      // Initialize the dark palette based on the initial
-      // value of the prefers-color-scheme media query initializeDarkTheme(prefersDark.matches);
+      // value of the prefers-color-scheme media query initializeDarkPalette(prefersDark.matches);

-      // Listen for changes to the prefers-color-scheme media query prefersDark.addEventListener('change', (mediaQuery) => initializeDarkTheme(mediaQuery.matches));
+      // Listen for changes to the prefers-color-scheme media query prefersDark.addEventListener('change', (mediaQuery) => initializeDarkPalette(mediaQuery.matches));

-      // Listen for the toggle check/uncheck to toggle the dark theme const toggleChange = (ev: ToggleCustomEvent) => {
+      // Listen for the toggle check/uncheck to toggle the dark palette const toggleChange = (ev: ToggleCustomEvent) => {
-        toggleDarkTheme(ev.detail.checked);
+        toggleDarkPalette(ev.detail.checked);
       };

       return {